 - Beta-carotene (a vitamin A precursor), found carrots, sweet potatoes, greens, and winter squash

 - Minerals like selenium and manganese, found in spinach and sweet potatoes

 Folate is another important nutrient that can become depleted when vegetables aren’t properly absorbed.
 Common sources of folate include broccoli, asparagus, avocado, spinach, and Brussels sprouts.
 Getting enough folate from food sources is particularly important for those with the MTHFR gene variation, and can become challenging when veggie digestion is compromised.

 (You can read more about the most common nutrient deficiencies found in those with Hashimoto’s here.)

 Another clue that vegetables are not being properly digested is when vegetable fibers are found in stool samples.
 I used to ask this question of my clients, but never did formal tracking, so out of curiosity, I decided to ask some of my readers in 2018 via a survey about digestive health.
 Ninety-eight people answered the survey, and 82 percent of the readers that I surveyed stated that they had visible plant fibers in their stool.
 (While this can be easily seen with the naked eye, it can also be confirmed more objectively through stool testing, such as the Doctor’s Data Kit through Direct Labs.)

 I’d like to share some strategies to help you overcome veggie digestion issues so that you can help your gut heal, eliminate your symptoms, and prevent nutrient depletions.

-- Drink smoothies or vegetable juice – By blending or juicing the vegetables, the fibers are broken down or extracted for easier digestion.
-I drink a Root Cause Green Smoothie every morning because it adds an easily absorbed dose of fiber, antioxidants and micronutrients to my diet.
+By blending or juicing the vegetables that we consume, the fibers are broken down or extracted for easier digestion.
+I drink a Root Cause Green Smoothie every morning because it adds an easily-absorbed dose of fiber, antioxidants, and micronutrients to my diet.

 Supplementing with Veggie Enzymes